-Th spirit of Christmas enters The Netherlands after the traditional Dutch feast of Saint Nicolas (Sinterklaas) on December 5, 2017.
-Colourful lamps light up the streets of Amsterdam, big departments stores such as Bijenkorf (Dam Square) put up their impressive Christmas decoration.
+The spirit of Christmas enters The Netherlands after the traditional Dutch feast of Saint Nicolas (Sinterklaas) on December 5, 2017.
 In The Netherlands, Christmas is celebrated during 2 days: December 25 is ‘(First) Christmas Day’ and December 26, Boxing Day is called ‘Second Christmas Day’.
 But all month December, the Christmas feeling is in town.